el-grudge/bank-marketing/README.md

 A marketing campaign is a concentrated effort by the bank in which it contacts its customers by phone and asks them to subscribe to a term deposit.
 Term deposits, aka certificate depoists, are deposits by customers that are made for a specific period of time and tradionally return more interest than savings accounts.
 They provide a guarantee for the banks that the money will remain available for a known period of time, which helps them better manage their available capitol.

-In this project, I'll be using the this dataset to create an end-to-end MLOps dashboard to train, deploy, and monitor an ML model that predicts whether a customer subscribes to a term depoist.
+In this project, I'll be using the this dataset to create an end-to-end MLOps dashboard to train, deploy, and monitor an ML model that predicts whether a customer subscribes to a term deposit.
 The data set can be downloaded [here](https://archive.ics.uci.edu/dataset/222/bank+marketing).

 The original dataset has 16 features, and one target variable: